 - Who else comes in and out of the daycare center or home?

-- Are you licensed?
-What is your license number?
+- What is your license number?
 Make sure to look up their license number to see if they have any violations.

 - Can I contact some references?
 Current and former?